 Through the media of painting, printing and drawing, Nicole Coson (b.
 1992, Manila, Philippines) constructs a metaphoric narrative around the phenomenology of the paranormal.
 Ghost-like figures appear throughout her work, particularly in her Spirit Captures series.
 Her work attempts to connect the viewer with something simultaneously familiar and alien.
 The resulting experience is the unsettled nervousness of Freud’s Uncanny.
 She seeks the contemplation of something caught mid-flight, incorporating unexplained natural formations; shapes resembling animals in the clouds, Chinese scholar’s rocks or an arrangement of an ancient Japanese rock garden.
 Working with a restrained palette, her works are often refined documentations of various fleeting encounters and experiences.

 Coson’s signature technique employs painting and printmaking in equal measure.
 Using a cylindrical printing press, the artist rolls over metallic printing plates loaded with oil paint.
-A canvas is sandwiched in between the plates and roller and bears the resultant colours and formants.
+A canvas is sandwiched in-between the plates and roller and bears the resultant colours and formants.

 Coson graduated with a BA in Fine Art from Central Saint Martins with a first degree honours in 2014.
 She gained an MFA from the Royal College of Art in 2020.
 Coson was also nominated for the Saatchi New Sensations Award and selected for Bloomberg New Contemporaries 2020.
-She lives and works in London.
+Coson lives and works in London.

-Galerie Untilthen, Paris; Silverlens Galleries, Manila; Bloomberg New Contemporaries 2020, TBC; Saatchi Gallery, London; Annka Kultys Gallery, London; Dyson Gallery, RCA, London; Cultural Center of the Philippines, Manila; and Division of Labour, London.
+New Contemporaries, London; Ben Hunter, London; The Artist’s Room, London; Galerie Untilthen, Paris; Silverlens Galleries, Manila; Bloomberg New Contemporaries 2020, TBC; Saatchi Gallery, London; Annka Kultys Gallery, London; Dyson Gallery, RCA, London; Cultural Center of the Philippines, Manila; and Division of Labour, London.

 Interested in Nicole Coson’s work?